 Below the ads are the maps results.
-In a local search (a search for something like "chiropractor Meridian"), Google provides the top three local results along with a map and their basic business info.

-In the SEO world, this is called the Local 3-Pack.
-The main factor Google uses to determine who appears here is proximity of the individual performing the search.
-(Although the amount of reviews is increasingly important, too.)
+In a local search (a search for something like "chiropractor Ottawa"), Google provides the top three local results along with a map and their basic business info.
+In the SEO world, this is called the Local 3-Pack and the main factor Google uses to determine who appears here is proximity of the individual performing the search.
 Thus, every map listing result is unique to the person doing the search.